 I remember seeing Circle 21 modern handmade Candles a few years ago and thinking to myself: “I love everything about this company.
 The branding, the concept, the scents, everything!”
-How thrilled I am to welcome Circle 21 to the Maker Member family.
-I’m stocking the IAMTHELAB Maison shop with a selection of the gorgeous candles, but first: an interview with Janet Coffman, the creative tour de force behind the brand.
-Enjoy the interview nad then head over to the shop and pick up a candle or two.
+I’m happy to bring you an interview with Janet Coffman, the creative tour de force behind the brand.
+Enjoy the interview and then head over to the shop and pick up a candle or two.

 What inspired you to begin your modern handmade candle collection?